b-it-bots/mas_industrial_robotics/docs/source/contributing/coding_style.rst

     errors in the C++ code with squiggly lines.

 * C++ code formatting
     Clang-format is used to format C++ code.
-This can be configured in the settings.json file after installing the official Microsoft C/C++ extension.
-Add the following lines to your settings.json file so that the configurations from .clang-format in the repository is used by VS Code to format the C++ files.
+This can be configured in settings.json after installing the official Microsoft C/C++ extension.
+Add the following lines to your settings.json file so that the configurations from .clang-format in the repository are used by VS Code to format the C++ files.

     .. code-block:: bash